 You’ve been told to start the milk ladder but you’re wondering what it’s all about.
 The Milk Ladder – Ultimate guide for mums by expert CMPA Dietitian (me) will definitely help!

-Maybe you’ve been given a copy of the ladder like the one above and that was it, no explanation, no advice, you were just told to start it with your baby when their ‘around’ 12 months old.
+Maybe you’ve been given a copy of the imap milk ladder like the one above and that was it, no explanation, no advice, you were just told to start with your baby when they’re ‘around’ 12 months old.

 If this is you and you want to find out more about the milk ladder then keep reading, you are definitely in the right place!

-This blog is based on evidence and answers the questions I receive from mums just like you.
+This blog is based on evidence and written by me – Hannah – Expert CMPA Dietitian.
+It also contains the real answers to the questions I receive from mums just like you.